Indonesia's delayed China-funded rail project beset by fresh problems

 PT KCIC expects it will take 40 years for its investment to become profitable, twice as long as initial estimates, an executive said last year.

-One-way tickets on the line will cost up to 350,000 rupiah ($23.56) depending on the distance travelled, according to PT KCIC, nearly a quarter of the average Indonesian's weekly income.
+One-way tickets on the line will cost up to 350,000 rupiah (US$23.56) depending on the distance travelled, according to PT KCIC, nearly a quarter of the average Indonesian's weekly income.

 The planned 45-minute train ride between Jakarta and Bandung compares with a car journey of two to three hours or the current three-hour rail trip.